arifulmit17/Scholarship-hub-online/README.md

 Guidance: Browse to the live site link and follow the f.a.q section in home page.

-Project description:Our site focuses on a platform for students looking for suitable scholarships with many benefits.
+Project description: This site focuses on a platform for students looking for suitable scholarships with many benefits.

 Features: